 THE FAMILY STONE

 It is the year following the long, hot summer in America.
 Abraham and Winona Stone are the proud owners of Willie’s Market, a corner grocery store in an urban community known as East Liberty, a Mecca where those within the community can catch up on the latest gossip and fascinating facts regarding their uncommon neighbors.
 Theresa Peoples, a beautician during the week, a nude dancer on the weekends.
 Jessie Wilkerson, philosopher, a learned man of unknown origin and past.
 The Widow Powell a community fixture.
 Reverend Embry Wilshire, a man on a quest to redeem every sinner’s soul, his own being his most challenging.
 Virginia Lovejoy, a beautiful and seductive woman with questionable virtues and a strong attraction for Abraham.
-Darius X, a young Muslim determined to help his brethren remove their societal shackles while searching for his own truths.
-Wallace Hickman, steel mill worker, devout family man, and good willed Christian and the Brown family, forthright Christians with little tolerance for heathen mistakes.
+Darius X, a young Muslim, is determined to help his brethren remove their societal shackles while searching for his truths.
+Wallace Hickman, steel mill worker, devout family man, and good-willed Christian and the Brown family, forthright Christians with little tolerance for heathen mistakes.
 These characters, and more, round out the stories of this neighborhood cast in The Family Stone.